 This loop starts on an old paved road through Wildcat Canyon and then climbs to a rather lumpy ridge with nice views of Richmond and El Sobrante.
-The lower-elevation parts are OK, but the ridge really makes this hike.
+The lower-elevation parts are OK, but the views from the ridge ridge really makes this hike.

 Start at the Alvarado Staging Area and follow Wildcat Creek Trail uphill.
-Although it doesn’t have any especially remarkable scenery, the relatively easy grades and quiet surroundings make it the park’s most popular trail.
-At first the road is a wide paved road with the double yellow line in the middle still visible in places, but it eventually narrows to a more trail-like dirt road.
+Although it doesn’t have any especially remarkable scenery, the relatively easy grades, quiet surroundings, and lack of mud in winter (at least for the first two miles) make it the park’s most popular trail.
+At first the road is a wide paved road with the double yellow line in the middle still visible in places, but it eventually narrows to a gravel road.
 The road runs alongside woods, but is mostly exposed to the sun.

 Turn left onto the Mezue Trail.
-There are actually two dirt roads right next to each other; take the second one so you don’t end up climbing over a locked gate.
-A stretch of the Mezue Trail turns into a quagmire in the winter, so if there’s any mud around, continue a few yards further and take the Leonard Trail instead; it’s slightly little less scenic but doesn’t get muddy.
+There are actually two dirt roads right next to each other; the first one has a locked gate, so take the second.
+In winter the Mezue Trail has a 100-yard section of deep mud with scrub on both sides that prevents you from going around, so if there’s any mud around, continue a few yards further and take the Leonard Trail instead; it’s slightly little less scenic but doesn’t get as muddy.

 The scenery rapidly improves as the Mezue Trail climbs an open hillside with some nice views of Wildcat Canyon and, further up, of Richmond.